 - Your employment insurance (EI) or worker’s compensation (WCB) benefits have been paid or are in the process of being paid

-- There are any outstanding warrants against you
+- Are there any outstanding warrants against you

 - A family member sponsored you to immigrate to Canada